-Click here to see how the Revels community is marking important days during the Spring of 2020.
+Click here to see how the Revels community marked important days during the Spring of 2021.

 The magic of Revels moved online last year and our band of jolly wassailers thanks you for inviting us in to share our Fall 2020 theme, Hearth & Home, from the comfort of your own home!
 Our “Season of Reveling” celebrated the closeness of family, the comfort of friends, and the magic of opening our doors to all as we shared, laughed, sang and danced together from Autumn to Winter.